jsilalahi/beacon/README.md

 composer require dyned/beacon
 ```

-And then you need to copy config from Beacon's default config to your projects config
+And then you need to copy config from Beacon's default config to your projects config (if config folder does not exists, create it first in project's root)
 ```
 cp vendor/dyned/beacon/config/beacon.php ./config/beacon.php
 ```
-You can add `BEACON_HANDLER` to specified report handler for Beacon.
-Refer to Beacon's config file to some insight.

-Register Beacon service provider to project's `bootstrap/app.php` file.
+Register Beacon's service provider to project's `bootstrap/app.php` file.
 ```php
 $app->register(DynEd\Beacon\BeaconServiceProvider::class);
 ```

-To catch error from project's add Beacon Facade to `app/Exceptions/Handler.php` file:
+In order to make Beacon catches error, add Beacon's Facade to `app/Exceptions/Handler.php` file:
 ```php
 use DynEd\Beacon\Facades\Beacon;